 WHY IS CYSTOSCOPY REQUIRED?

 Cystoscopy is performed to investigate and treat a range of problems with the bladder and the urethra.
 Common reasons for a cystoscopy include:

 - Urinary symptoms such as frequency, urgency, incontinence, and difficulty voiding.

 - Abnormalities of the wall of the bladder requiring a biopsy.

 - If you have had a bladder cancer, regular cystoscopy is required to make sure the cancer hasn’t returned.

 - If you have a ureteric stent, a cystoscopy is performed to remove the stent.

 WHAT DOES FLEXIBLE CYSTOSCOPY INVOLVE?

 Your genital area is cleaned.
-We instil a lubricating jelly into the urethra.
+We instil a lubricating jelly into your urethra.
 We pass a thin flexible telescope through your urethra into your bladder.
 Sometimes there is mild discomfort as the telescope is passed into your bladder.

 Once the telescope is in your bladder, we fill your bladder with sterile water and inspect your bladder.